-One dead, five rescued after avalanche at Crystal Mountain
+1 dead, 5 rescued after avalanche at Crystal Mountain

 Officials didn’t immediately have details about the person who died or the five others who were rescued.
 Moss didn’t have details about whether anyone else required medical attention.

-Moss said that officials at the ski resort pulled all other recreators down from the mountain out of concern that snow hanging above the avalanche’s crown — a so-called hang fire — might put others in danger.
+Moss said that officials at the ski resort pulled down all other recreators from the mountain out of concern that snow hanging above the avalanche’s crown — a so-called hang fire — might put others in danger.

+The ski resort’s winter season has only just begun, with limited lift operations this weekend in preparation for a full reopening on Monday.
+According to the resort’s mountain report on Saturday morning, snow was “packing up and wind is blowing strong.”

 This is a developing story and will be updated.